 9 Paid Summer Internships for High School Students

-If you are a high school student looking to have a productive summer, you should consider doing a summer internship!
-Whether you are interested in science, technology, arts, or business, these internships will help you build a strong foundation for your future academic career.
+If you're a high school student looking to have a productive summer, consider pursuing a summer internship.
+Whether you are interested in science, technology, the arts, or business, these internships will help you build a strong foundation for your future career.
 Internships can also significantly enhance your college applications!
 Admissions committees like applicants who have demonstrated initiative and a proactive approach to their education.

-These experiences can set you apart from other candidates by highlighting your commitment to personal growth and your readiness to tackle real-world challenges.
-The insights you will gain during your internship can be useful for your college essays.
+These experiences can set you apart from other candidates by highlighting your commitment to personal growth and your readiness to tackle challenges.
+The insights you will gain during your internship can be helpful for your college essays.
 The compensation you receive is an additional bonus!

 In this blog, we will go over 9 paid summer internships for high schoolers!

-Cost: Free for all accepted participants, covering all costs including lab materials and transportation within New York City; stipend provided.
+Cost: Free for all accepted participants, stipend provided.

 Location: Columbia University, New York City